niclaslindstedt/dotnet-oauth2-server/README.md

 Run etimo-id by typing `dotnet run --project Etimo.Id.Api`

 Or by using the `run.csx` script.

 The project is served from https://localhost:5011

+## Debugging

+In VSCode, simply press `F5` to start a debugging session (it should use the `.NET Core Run` debugger).

+## Docker

+You can use the `dev.csx` script to build and run etimo-id in a Docker container.

+It has debugging enabled, so you can simply attach to the process using the `.NET Core Attach Docker` debugger in VSCode.

+This will open a list of processes.
+Select the one running `/app/artifacts/bin/Etimo.Id.Api/Debug/net5.0/Etimo.Id.Api`.

+Now you can set breakpoints in the code and debug as usual.
+It is a bit slower than non-container debugging.

+The project is served from https://localhost:5011